practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 A COUPLE EXAMPLES OF DIFFERENT KINDS OF NOTIFICATIONS AND DISCUSS THEIR TRADEOFFS, INCLUDING THE #call INTERFACE)

+---examples---

+* Most use of logging systems
+* Event loops
+* Typhoeus
+* Mike's example?
+(Which is really quite good, if you start with usage example)
+* Mailhopper

 ## Adjustments

 > Peers that adjust the object’s behavior to the wider needs of the system.
 This